-The upshot here is that output adjustments are slower in the oil exporter countries of the MENA region.
-Moreover, the output increases at a slower pace when oil prices increase, but it drops at relatively faster rate when oil prices decrease.
+The upshot here is that output is more stable and its adjustments are slower in the oil exporter countries of the MENA region.
+Moreover, the output increases at a slower pace when oil prices increase, but it drops at a relatively faster rate when oil prices decrease.